splunk/splunk-mltk-container-docker/jupyterhub_setup/README.md

 ### 2. Set up `helm`
-Please follow the steps [here](https://z2jh.jupyter.org/en/stable/kubernetes/setup-helm.html) to set up helm.
+Please follow the steps below to set up helm.

+(Reference: The following steps are based on the official documentation which can be found [here](https://z2jh.jupyter.org/en/stable/kubernetes/setup-helm.html)).

 1. Installation
     ```